cesarvr/keycloak-bible-openshift/modifying-keycloak-cfg/README.md

 ## Use Case

 In OpenShift Keycloak by default support horizontal scaling allowing pods to keep a session.
-But there is a small problem and is that Keycloak out-of-the-box only support one *owner* of the data, meaning that only one pod will keep the sessions state, if this pod crash the session knowledge is lost and it will start again.
+But there is a small problem and is that Keycloak comes out-of-the-box only with support for **one cache owner** of the data, meaning that only one pod will keep the knowledge of the session for all the pods.

 ![](https://github.com/cesarvr/keycloak-examples/blob/master/docs/unsync-counting-down.gif?raw=true)

-In this examplle we can observe a case what happen when the RHSSO cluster has only one cache owner, if we scale up we can keep the session for all our users, but if the owner of cache crash we deauthenticate all users.
-To change this we need to modify the RHSSO configuration.
+In this examplle we can observe a case what happen when the RHSSO cluster has only one cache owner, if we scale up we can keep the session for all our users, but if the owner of cache crash or get destroy then all users will get deauthenticated.

-One way to deal with this is to [modify the amount session owners](https://www.keycloak.org/docs/2.5/server_installation/topics/cache/replication.html), we can do that by modifying the ``distributed-cache`` [parameter in the RHSSO configuration](https://github.com/cesarvr/keycloak-examples/blob/master/modifying-keycloak-cfg/standalone-openshift.xml#L222):
+For some cases this is not bad, but if you more resillliency against failiures then you need to change the [configuration for session owners](https://www.keycloak.org/docs/2.5/server_installation/topics/cache/replication.html):

 ```xml
 ...